-And cooking stir fry recipes with a wok can make stir frying a lot easier and very quick.
+And cooking healthy stir fry recipes with a wok can make stir frying a lot easier and very quick.

 Many claim that this method of cooking seals in the flavor of foods while preserving the color of your vegetables.

-And except for the prep time, healthy stir fry recipes will only take a few minutes to cook.
+And except for prep time, healthy stir fry recipes will only take a few minutes to cook.

-However, some better choices for healthy stir fry recipes may be ghee, macadamia nut oil, and
+However, some better choices for healthy stir fry recipes can be ghee, macadamia nut oil, and

 Cooking with a wok is a more fuel efficient way to cook foods quickly.
 You can even get away with using less oil when deep frying with a wok.